michaelcychan/CV/readme.md

 [My CV](./resources/CV%20-%20Michael%20Chan%20(Cheuk%20Yu%20Chan).pdf)

 ## <a name="about_me">About me 💁‍♂️ </a>
+I have always been fascinated with technology, I love online shopping, I love travelling with GPS and Google Map, I love video calls or gaming with friends living in another continent.
+I believe technology has a great potential to improve our lives.
+That is why after I moved from Hong Kong to the UK in January 2022, I decided to explore tech as my new career.
+Joining the highly-selective bootcamp in [Makers](https://makers.tech/) for 16 weeks confirmed my career change.

 I am an aspiring junior full-stack developer.
 I look forward to the journey working in the tech industry, applying my knowledge, skills and strengths to become a better full-stack developer.

-I am always fascinated with technology, I love online shopping, I love travelling with GPS and Google Map, I love video calls or gaming with friends living in another continent.
-I believe technology has a great potential to improve our lives.
-That is why after I moved from Hong Kong to the UK in January 2022, I decided to explore tech as my new career.
-I joined the highly-selective 16-week long bootcamp in [Makers](https://makers.tech/); while the highly intensive bootcamp confirmed my career change.
-Now I am ready for a challenging and rewarding career as a junior developer.
+### Languages 🗣️
+- English
+- Cantonese Chinese (Native proficiency)
+- Mandarin Chinese (daily conversation)
+- Japanese (I am learning it!)

 ## <a name="tech_stack">Tech Stack 🔧</a>